Call Center Management Equation – A True Story

 It begins with making sure you are on time every day, that you are dressed appropriately, and that you show that you care about the job that you do.
 Character comes through in how you are viewed while you are on the floor.
 It’s about not backstabbing people, not using bad language, and not lying to coworkers.
 It’s about letting your team know that they can depend on you to do the right thing.

-Many managers equate competence to being a person who knows more than everyone else.
+Many managers equate competence in being a person who knows more than everyone else.
 However, the truest form of competence is being able to make more good decisions than bad ones.
 It’s not about knowing everything; it’s about making better decisions because you can see what the outcome could be.
-This knowledge comes when you take time to listen to your team.
+This knowledge comes when you take the time to listen to your team.
 Listening allows you to make suggestions alongside your team before you put together the best answers to take back to management.

 When I first started, I felt threatened when someone else had an idea.
 If this sounds familiar, know that you are not alone, but then just listen.
 You really need to listen to what the people on the floor are telling you–they live and breathe this job on the frontlines and often have really good ideas.